DebarghyyaKundu/DiscordBot/README.md

 Description :

-Coded in JavaScript, Discord Bot is basically a bot that can be added to a discord server and by providing queries, it can execute those commands such as greeting the user, playing any song and stopping the song.
+Coded in JavaScript, Discord Bot is a bot that can be added to a discord server and by providing queries, it can execute commands such as greeting the user, playing any song and stopping the song.
 A handy !i command is also provided that gives a list of all queries that are commands that the bot responds to.

 Development :